-Head of focal point: Mr Johan Van BusselThe Belgian focal point is located within the Epidemiology Unit of the Scientific Institute of Public Health (IPH).
-The IPH is a state (federal) scientific organisation under the responsibility of the Federal Public Service of Public Health, Food Chain Safety and Environment.
+The national focal point is located within the Epidemiology Unit of the Scientific Institute of Public Health (IPH).
+The IPH is a state (federal) scientific organisation and implements policies in response to the legal framework and priorities of the Federal Minister for Health and the President of the Federal Public Service for Health, Food Chain Security and the Environment.
+The IPH provides support for public health policy through scientific research, expert opinions and the work carried out by its departments.
+On the basis of scientific research, the IPH formulates recommendations and solutions in respect of priorities for a proactive health policy at the national, European and international level.
 The main tasks of the drugs programme of the IPH include the monitoring, collection, analysis and dissemination of drug-related information.
 It also maintains an early warning system on synthetic drugs.

 E-mail addresses have been inserted in a way discouraging spam.
 Please replace [a] by @ before actually using any of the e-mail addresses.

 Last updated: Wednesday, May 18, 2016